altiplanogao/Encoding-Detect/README.md

 # Encoding-Detect

-Detect if a file is binary or text.
+Detect whether a file is binary or text.
 Try to detect and guess the most possible encoding of a text-file.

 ## Main principle